How Pharma Tech Industries turned its first major technology transfer into a blueprint for pharmaceutical manufacturing success

 Seizing a Transformative Opportunity for Pharma Contract Manufacturing Companies

-When Johnson & Johnson (J&J) decided to outsource some of its consumer products, Pharma Tech Industries was one of several pharma CDMO companies interested in the opportunity.
+When a large, global pharma company decided to outsource some of its consumer products, Pharma Tech Industries was one of several companies asked to develop a proposal.

 Challenges in Handling Large-Scale Pharma Manufacturing & Production

-Pharma Tech Industries soon realized that to manufacture J&J’s products at a high standard required “outside the box” thinking.
-The problem was that in 2005, no one had the capacity to handle the enormous volume of topical powder products that J&J was then producing at its pharmaceutical manufacturing facility in Royston, Georgia.
+Pharma Tech Industries soon realized that to manufacture the company's products at a high standard required “outside the box” thinking.
+The problem was that in 2005, no one had the capacity to handle the enormous volume of topical powder products that the company was then producing at its pharmaceutical manufacturing facility in Royston, Georgia.

 Pharma Tech Industries’ Pharmaceutical Contract Manufacturing Solution